Generalized Helmholtz conditions for non-conservative Lagrangian systems: Abstract

 \section{Abstract}

-In this paper we provide generalized Helmholtz conditions, in terms of a semi-basic $1$-form, which characterize when a given system of second order ordinary differential equations is equivalent to the Lagrange equations for some given arbitrary non-conservative forces.
-These generalized Helmholtz conditions, when expressed in terms of a multiplier matrix, reduce to those obtained by Mestdag, Sarlet and Crampin \cite{MSC11} for the particular case of dissipative or gyroscopic forces.
-When the involved geometric structures are homogeneous with respect to the fiber coordinates, we show how one can further simplify the generalized Helmholtz conditions.
-We provide examples where the generalized Helmholtz conditions can be integrated and the corresponding Lagrangian and Lagrange equations can be found.
+In this paper we provide generalized Helmholtz conditions, in terms of a semi-basic $1$-form, which characterize when a given system of second order ordinary differential equations is equivalent to the Lagrange equations, for some given arbitrary non-conservative forces.
+For the particular cases of dissipative or gyroscopic forces, these conditions, when expressed in terms of a multiplier matrix, reduce to those obtained in \cite{MSC11}.
+When the involved geometric structures are homogeneous with respect to the fibre coordinates, we show how one can further simplify the generalized Helmholtz conditions.
+We provide examples where the proposed generalized Helmholtz conditions, expressed in terms of a semi-basic $1$-form, can be integrated and the corresponding Lagrangian and Lagrange equations can be found.

 \subjclass[2000]{70H03; 70F17; 49N45; 34A26}

 \keywords{generalized Helmholtz conditions, Lagrangian systems, non-conservative forces}